 Yes, Moonshine was indeed blessed with two very good guitarists.
 Our German’s light, airy and lyrical playing style, heavily influenced by his African teacher, was complemented by the other guitarist, whose playing was hard-edged, urban, Western rock-style.
 We could actually boast African influence in our music at a time it was still pretty esoteric.

-Truth to be told, she was OK (on the keyboard), although her playing was a touch ‘Mickey Mouse’ at times.
-I let her plug her organ into my socket – amplifier socket, that is, and the band, with this temporary addition, proceeded to play about a dozen tunes that evening – all improvised, spontaneous, and made up on the spur of the moment.
+Moonshine, with this guest musician, proceeded to play about a dozen tunes that evening – all improvised, spontaneous, and made up on the spur of the moment.
 What fun!

 Everybody enjoyed the jam session, and I ended up spending the night with the organist.
 I found out later that she was in fact the best friend of the student girl I really fancied, who no doubt eventually received a report about my performance, musical, or otherwise.
 I got the gig with the girl I really fancied shortly after that.

-The Moonshine video that accompanies this article features one of only half a dozen recordings that exist of the band in action (thank God).
-It was made in The Barn the night the keyboard player turned up.
+The Moonshine videos that accompany this article are from the half a dozen or so recordings that exist of the band in action.
+They were made in The Barn the night the keyboard player turned up.

 Video 3.
 Improvisation 1 – Moonshine